 2. You’re Experiencing Scalp Discomfort

-You’ll also notice that your scalp always feels greasy and never clean.
-Your hair, on the other hand, will feel dry and brittle.
+Your scalp may feel greasy and never quite clean.
+Your ends, at the same time, can feel dry and brittle.

-This combination produces oily roots, an itchy scalp, and severely dry ends.
+This can show up as oily roots, an itchy scalp, and dry ends.

 3. Your Curls Lose Their Oomph

-If your curly hair lacks moisture, it will appear frizzy or lumpy.
+If your curly hair lacks moisture, it can look frizzy or uneven.

 4. Your Hair Appears Flat and Becomes Unmanageable